appendto/anvil.scaffold/README.md

 `processData`

-You can override this method to process the user input data after they have finished, but before any of the output process has begun.
-It receives the data as its only parameter, and only what you return will be used.
+You can override this method to manipulate the data being passed to any templates right before templating occurs, e.g. right after user input has been retrieved.
+It receives the data as its only parameter, and only what you return will be used as the new template data.

-By default it simply returns what is passed in.
+By default it simply returns the data that is passed in.

 _Example_